 One important takeaway from this exercise is to try not to use your limited time appealing to the least dominant love language of your partner’s.
 It leads to a lot of nonsensical arguments like “Why don’t you do X, Y, Z for me” when your partner is indeed trying, albeit in another form.

-So… Why Long-Distance Relationships Fail
+How to Survive a Long Distance Relationship: Why Long-Distance Relationships Fail

 You see, the thing about why long-distance relationship fail is not so much of mistrust, but a lack of communication and misguided expectations.
 When a misunderstanding arises, you do not have the benefit of the physical presence of your partner to solve or mediate that misunderstanding.
 The above framework allows you to truly understand the thought/emotion mechanism behind you and your partner.
 It’s only after understanding that you can overcome the potential challenges, no?

 And let me tell you this– If you guys have followed the above steps in my framework which is communication-centric, but the partner still cheats on you in a long distance relationship, dump him/her immediately.
 It just goes to show that he/she is not serious about you.